woct0rdho/transformers5-qwen3.5-recipe/docs/plan_deepseek_v4.md

 - Ordinary LoRA uses the existing hipBLASLt BF16 path and fused LoRA-B plus residual addition where applicable.
 - Routed LoRA uses one unconditional full-256-group implementation.
 - Original expert factor planes are passed through supported transpose metadata views.
-- AITER `gmm` computes forward and input gradients; `ptgmm` writes complete expert-major factor gradients directly.
+- AITER `gmm` computes forward and input gradients. `ptgmm` writes complete expert-major factor gradients directly.
 - Exact target dispatch includes row count and RHS layout and rejects unmeasured shapes.
 - PEFT names, rank/alpha scaling, combined gate/up-A semantics, and adapter-only serialization are preserved.

 Rejected or deferred:
 - Per-route factor `index_select` was rejected because it allocates gathered factor planes and introduces `IndexSelectBackward` zero/scatter work during both original forward and checkpoint replay.
 - A compact/full active-count selector recovered only small component differences.
-Compact sparse B1 was 2.6% faster for DeepSeek and 2.3% faster for Qwen, but the dual ownership was not justified; one unconditional full-group path is retained.
+Compact sparse B1 was 2.6% faster for DeepSeek and 2.3% faster for Qwen, but the dual ownership was not justified.
+One unconditional full-group path is retained.
 - Implicit `.contiguous()` repair and the square-matrix input-gradient workaround were rejected because they hide unsupported layouts and can introduce copies or incorrect transpose ownership.
 - A general GMM/PTGMM heuristic was rejected because the accepted targets use 57 distinct GMM configs across 66 keys and 27 PTGMM configs across 33 keys, with non-monotonic batch and layout changes.
 Unmeasured shapes fail closed.
 - Large Cartesian tuning was rejected in favor of bounded one-parameter coordinate slices and interleaved acceptance.
 Ordinary LoRA GEMM retuning remains closed because hipBLASLt already owns that BF16 boundary.